-ARTISTES AND SPORTSMEN
+ARTICLE 17 ARTISTS AND ATHLETES

+1. Notwithstanding the provisions of Articles 14 and 15, income derived by resident of a State as an entertainer, such as a theatre, motion picture, radio or television artist, or a musician, or as an athlete, from his personal activities as such exercised in the other State may be taxed in that other State.

+2. Where income in respect of personal activities exercised by an entertainer or an athlete in his capacity as such accrues not to the entertainer or athlete himself but to another person that income may, notwithstanding the provisions of Articles 7, 14 and 15 be taxed in the State in which the activities of the entertainer or athlete are exercised.

+3. Notwithstanding the provisions of paragraph 1, remuneration or profits, and wages, salaries and other similar income derived by an entertainer or an athlete, who is a resident of a State, from his personal activities as such exercised in the other State, shall be taxable only in the firstmentioned State if these activities in the other State are supported substantially by public funds of the first mentioned State, one of its local authorities or of a public body thereof.

-- 1. Notwithstanding the provisions of Articles 14 and 15, income derived by a resident of a Contracting State as an entertainer, such as a theatre, motion picture, radio or television artiste, or a musician, or as a sportsman, from his personal activities as such exercised in the other Contracting State, may be taxed in that other State. - 2.
-Where income in respect of personal activities exercised by an entertainer or a sportsman in his capacity as such accrues not to the entertainer or sportsman himself but to another person, that income may, notwithstanding the provisions of Articles 7, 14 and 15, be taxed in the Contracting State in which the activities of the entertainer or sportsman are exercised. - 3.
-The provisions of paragraphs (1) and (2) shall not apply to income derived as aforesaid if the activities of the entertainer or sportsman in the Contracting State are supported wholly or substantially from public funds of the other Contracting State, a political subdivision, local authority or a public body thereof.
+4. Notwithstanding the provisions of paragraph 2, where income in respect of personal activities exercised by an entertainer or an athlete in his capacity as such in a State accrues not to the entertainer or athlete himself but to another person, that income, notwithstanding the provisions of Articles 7, 14and 15 shall be taxable only in the other State, if that other person is supported substantially by public funds of that other State, one of its local authorities or of a public body thereof, or if that other person is a non-profit organisation of that other State.

-PENSIONS
+ARTICLE 18 PENSIONS